spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 ## Using Application Metadata

-Once you have the application metadata generated either as a separate, companion artifact or embedded in the application container image as a configuration label, you can make the Data Flow system aware of it so that it can be used.
+Once you have the application metadata generated (either as a separate, companion artifact or embedded in the application container image as a configuration label), you can make the Data Flow system aware of it so that it can be used.

 ### Using Metadata Jar files

-When registering a single app with app register, you can use the optional `--metadata-uri` option in the shell, as follows:
+When registering a single app with the `app register` command, you can use the optional `--metadata-uri` option in the shell, as follows:

 ```shell
 dataflow:>app register --name log --type sink